We may earn income from links in this post. Please read this Disclosure for details.

-Be prepared for the unexpected with these tips from Gigi Griffis of The Vicious Foodie on how to cook in an Airbnb without losing your mind – or a finger.
+Be prepared for the unexpected with these tips from pro traveller Gigi Griffis on how to cook in an Airbnb without losing your mind – or a finger.

 Well, I think, this is going to be interesting.